acao2002/Learn-DataStructures-and-Algorithms-with-Hackerrank-Solutions/LearnAlgorithms/Search/Binary Search/README.md

 # Binary Search

-Sequential Search is a method of comparing the item to the middle item of the list.
+Binary Search is a method of comparing the item to the middle item of the list.
 Depending on this comparison(< or > or =), we repeat the process on the left or the right side of the list from the middle until the item is found(= case)

 ## Implementation(Python)